freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Stimulus.md

 ## Stimulus() Constructor

-This default constructor, after getting the object Id initialized by the base class, starts with an empty string for the filename.
+This default constructor, after getting the object Id is initialized by the base class, starts with an empty string for the filename.

 ```csharp
 public Stimulus();